lhawes/test_practice/README.md

-getPets should handle badly formatted pets and not add entries getPets should handle badly formated people and not add entries getPets should keep existing pets in result array getPets should handle when existing pets aren\'t passed in getPets should handle when bad existing pets are passed in and still add entries
+getPets should handle badly formatted pets and not add entries getPets should handle badly formated people and not add entries getPets should keep existing pets in result array getPets should handle when existing pets aren't passed in getPets should handle when bad existing pets are passed in and still add entries